grommunio/grommunio-documentation/kb/php.rst

 spuriously yield ``false`` even when ``$x`` is a valid resource.
 Spurious as
 in: we do not know why, but it is reproducibly the same line in grommunio-web.

+mapi.so checks whether opcache.so is loaded and refuses operation if this is the case.
+(This is in lieu of blocking opcache at the distribution packaging level from being installed, which sometimes is too much since FPM, CLI and SAPI can have different INI settings.)

 Details:

 We find that the Zend engine treats the PHP ``is_resource(...)`` function call